 What is Product Lifecycle Management (PLM)?

 Product lifecycle management (PLM) is a strategic approach to meticulously oversee and manage products throughout their lifecycle.
-It starts with the conceptualization stage and ends with disposal.
+This approach involves coordinating all aspects of a product from conception to disposal, ensuring efficiency and effectiveness in product management - similar to Packaging Management Software Solutions, It starts with the conceptualization stage and ends with disposal.
 When effective product lifecycle management is implemented, it brings together employees from different departments who work collaboratively to bring products to life.
 Managing product details, including raw materials used, in a central location enables everyone, from the product designer to the product engineer, to access the most up-to-date information, reducing data errors and maximizing productivity.

 PLM serves as a potent tool for designers, engineers, marketers, and others to create, manage, and optimize products effectively, enabling them to maximize their profits.
 A PLM strategy is more effective when complemented by a solid enterprise resource planning (ERP) system.
 With ERP modules like inventory and supply chain management, vital product data is centralized.
 This helps connect all aspects of a product’s lifecycle to minimize repetitive and labor-intensive work and provide real-time and accurate data access.